chefbe-dot-net/revision-zero.org/content/dynamic/please-be-kind-with-my-path-callee.md

   end
 }

 At first glance, `Pathname` and the like are mostly tools for building paths.
-In the example above, how the path is built is the responsibility and secret of the _caller_.
-The latter may use the tool it wants for the job, provided it passes a path argument recognized by the _callee_.
-In other words, _caller_ and _callee_ must have an agreement on how `path` captures a path.
-When they are both in the same program or library, it is a matter of internal conventions.
-However, passing paths across gem boundaries is very common, so the agreement should be broader.
+In the example above, the way to build the path is the secret of the _caller_.
+The latter may use the tool it wants for the job, provided it passes a `path` argument recognized by the _callee_.
+In other words, _caller_ and _callee_ must have an agreement on how `path` captures a Path at the logical level.
+When both are in the same program or library, it is a matter of internal developer conventions.
+However, as passing paths across gem boundaries is very common, an broader agreement should be found.

 Most callees expect a path to be passed as a String.
 This is not ideal, for at least two reasons:

 * It is not necessarily friendly.
-If the latter commonly works with `Pathname`, it must take great care of always calling `:to_s` before passing paths to the outside world.
+If the caller works with `Pathname`, it must take great care of always calling `:to_s` before passing paths to the outside world.
 * It tends to restrict APIs in situations where String must be logically distinguished from Path (see the Citrus example in next section, for example).

-Nicer conventions are in used here and there, but no real agreement seems to emerge, at least not one that I'm really aware of.
-Let look at different examples.
+Nicer conventions are in used here and there, but no real agreement seems to exist, at least not one that I'm aware of.
+Let look at different examples I've found recently.

 ## Different conventions in use